-Allows net metering facility to connect to electric utility's distribution system without antiislanding equipment if net metering facility is certified as complying with UL 1741 Inverters, Converters, and Controllers for Use in Independent Power Systems (January 2001).
+Allows net metering facility to connect to electric utility's distribution system without anti-islanding equipment if net metering facility is certified as complying with UL 1741 Inverters, Converters, and Controllers for Use in Independent Power Systems (January 2001).

-A BILL FOR AN ACT
+1 A BILL FOR AN ACT

-2 Relating to net metering; creating new provisions; and amending ORS 757.300.

-Be It Enacted by the People of the State of Oregon:

-- SECTION 1.
-ORS 757.300 is amended to read: - 5 757.300.
-(1) As used in this section:

-- (a) "Customer-generator" means a user of a net metering facility. - (b) "Electric utility" means a public utility, a people's utility district operating under ORS chapter 261, a municipal utility operating under ORS chapter 225 or an electric cooperative organized under ORS chapter 62. - (c) "Net metering" means measuring the difference between the electricity supplied by an electric utility and the electricity generated by a customer-generator and fed back to the electric utility over the applicable billing period. - (d) "Net metering facility" means a facility for the production of electrical energy that: - (A) Generates electricity using solar power, wind power, fuel cells, hydroelectric power, landfill gas, digester gas, waste, dedicated energy crops available on a renewable basis or low-emission, nontoxic biomass based on solid organic fuels from wood, forest or field residues; - (B) Is located on the customer-generator's premises; - (C) Can operate in parallel with an electric utility's existing transmission and distribution facilities; and - 20 (D) Is intended primarily to offset part or all of the customer-generator's requirements for elec-21 tricity. - (2) An electric utility that offers residential and commercial electric service: - (a) Shall allow net metering facilities to be interconnected using a standard meter that is capable of registering the flow of electricity in two directions. - (b) May at its own expense install one or more additional meters to monitor the flow of electricity in each direction. - (c) Except as authorized by paragraph (d) of this subsection, may not charge a customergenerator a fee or charge that would increase the customer-generator's minimum monthly charge to an amount greater than that of other customers in the same rate class as the customer-generator.
-[However,]
+- 2 Relating to net metering; creating new provisions; and amending ORS 757.300. - 4 Be It Enacted by the People of the State of Oregon: - 5 SECTION 1.
+ORS 757.300 is amended to read: - 6 757.300.
+(1) As used in this section: - 7 (a) "Customer-generator" means a user of a net metering facility. - 8 (b) "Electric utility" means a public utility, a people's utility district op- - 9 erating under ORS chapter 261, a municipal utility operating under ORS - 10 chapter 225 or an electric cooperative organized under ORS chapter 62. - 11 (c) "Net metering" means measuring the difference between the electricity - 12 supplied by an electric utility and the electricity generated by a customer- - 13 generator and fed back to the electric utility over the applicable billing pe-

+- 1 riod. - 2 (d) "Net metering facility" means a facility for the production of elec-3 trical energy that: - (A) Generates electricity using solar power, wind power, fuel cells, hytroelectric power, landfill gas, digester gas, waste, dedicated energy crops available on a renewable basis or low-emission, nontoxic biomass based on solid organic fuels from wood, forest or field residues; - 8 (B) Is located on the customer-generator's premises; - 9 (C) Can operate in parallel with an electric utility's existing transmission 10 and distribution facilities; and - 11 (D) Is intended primarily to offset part or all of the customer-generator's 12 requirements for electricity. - 13 (2) An electric utility that offers residential and commercial electric ser-14 vice: - 15 (a) Shall allow net metering facilities to be interconnected using a 16 standard meter that is capable of registering the flow of electricity in two 17 directions. - 18 (b) May at its own expense install one or more additional meters to 19 monitor the flow of electricity in each direction. - (c) Except as authorized by paragraph (d) of this subsection, may not charge a customer-generator a fee or charge that would increase the customer-generator's minimum monthly charge to an amount greater than that of other customers in the same rate class as the customer-generator.
+[However,] - 25 (d)(A) Subject to subparagraphs (B) and (C) of this paragraph, the 26 Public Utility Commission, for a public utility, or the governing body, for a 27 municipal electric utility, electric cooperative or people's utility district, 28 may authorize an electric utility to assess a greater fee or charge, of any 29 type, if the electric utility's direct costs of interconnection and adminis30 tration of the net metering outweigh the distribution system, environmental 31 and public policy benefits of allocating such costs among the electric utility's